riazufila/be-tray/README.md

-# 5ToTray
+# be-tray

-5ToTray is a python script that allows services to be put into the system tray.
+be-tray is a script that allows services' status to be viewed from the system tray.

 To-Do-List